The Future of Manufacturing Part 3: Getting Data Right

 Poor master data confuses everything, embedding waste, errors and poor service throughout the organization.
 For example, product costings, bills of material, recipes, or routings, may have not been set up correctly in the first place or may have become out of date.

 We’ve frequently seen examples of businesses where the same customers, finished goods (FGs) or raw materials (RMs) are entered multiple times, but called different things, creating all kinds of confusion.
 The bigger and more widely distributed the company, the more possible this can happen.

-This often results in reports that are wrong or time-consuming to fix.
+These issues usually result in reports that are wrong or time-consuming to fix.
 Staff costs increase, especially for the finance team, who may have to clear up the mess in Excel.

-Customers are disappointed by long lead-times or upset by incorrect, incomplete or late delivery.
+Customers are disappointed by long lead-times or upset by incorrect, incomplete, or late delivery.
 Labels or documents may be wrong, which is inconvenient at best and, at worst, can have legal or safety implications.

 On the other hand, well-structured manufacturing data provides insights to senior managers, allowing them to answer important questions:

 - Which processes require the most rework?